 • All dogs must be on a leash and all cats must come in individual carriers.

 • All appointments are prepaid at the time of booking.
-We accept credit card over the phone, debit, Visa-debit, money order and cash payments in person.
+We accept credit card over the phone, debit, Visa-debit, cash payments in person and online fund transfers.

-• Appointment changes and cancellations need to be made more than 1 business day before the appointment in order to avoid losing your deposit.
+• Appointment changes and cancellations need to be made more than 1 business day before the appointment in order to avoid a late cancellation fee.

 • Additional services, such as vaccines, microchips, etc, can be paid for the morning of surgery.